Tue September 22 2009 — e-mail Manfred — Follow me on Twitter — Facebook

 What equipment?
 What gadgetry?

-When back home I take all those old clothes that fill up brothers' and sisters' wardrobes, wear it for another year and then give it to someone poor in Africa.
-Children too often run around naked.
-In winter at night temperatures fall close to zero in Sahel Africa.
-Recycling?!
+When back home I take the almost new, never worn, clothes that fill up brothers' and sisters' wardrobes, wear them for another year and then give them to someone poor.
+In Africa children too often run around naked, especially in Sahel winter at night temperatures fall close to zero.
+This is what I call recycling!

 Interior of Land Rover